 If admission IHA is denied, patient billing is prohibited.

-Admitting Physician: The physician who orders the recipient's admission to the hospital.
+Admitting Physician: The physician who orders the member's admission to the hospital.

 Authorization Number: The number the medical review agent issues that establishes that all or part of the inpatient hospital services are medically necessary.

-Certification of Need for Care: Admitting physician or hospital providing services certifies the admission to the hospital in the medical record; it is dated and signed by a physician, physician assistant or a nurse practitioner.
+Certification of Need for Care: Admitting physician or hospital providing services certifies the admission to the hospital in the medical record; a physician, physician assistant or a nurse practitioner dates and signs it.

-Continued Stay Review: A review and determination of the medical necessity of continued inpatient hospital services during a recipient's hospitalization.
+Continued Stay Review: A review and determination of the medical necessity of continued inpatient hospital services during a member's hospitalization.

 Diagnostic Categories: The diagnostic classifications established under Minnesota Statutes 256.969, subd.
 2, containing one or more Medicare diagnosis related groups (DRGs).